-Bellagio is one of the charms of the northern regions nestled at the base of the Alps: a small village perched at the end of a long peninsula that juts out into Lake Como.
-This peninsula, as well as the lake itself, owe their existence to a prehistoric glacier (active some 1.5 million years ago during the Quaternary period) which divided itself at the point where Bellagio now sits and created the tri-partate Lake Como, the third largest subalpine lake - but the deepest of them all with a maximum depth of 410 metres.
+Bellagio, Italy is one of the charms of the northern regions nestled at the base of the Alps: a small village perched at the end of a long peninsula that juts out into Lake Como.
+This peninsula, as well as the lake itself, owe their existence to a prehistoric glacier (active some 1.5 million years

-Taking advantage of the rich Tuscan soil and its favorable climate, Etruscans first established a settlement high on a liimestone ridge around the third century B.C. as evidenced by the tombs that have been excavated in the region and numerous remains of their typical black pottery have been found.
+Taking advantage of the rich Tuscan soil and its favorable climate, Etruscans first established a settlement high on a limestone ridge around the third century B.C. as evidenced by the tombs that have been excavated in the region ine which numerous remains of the Etruscans’ typical black pottery have been found.
 Today this settlement is known as Montepulciano, Tuscany.

 Pienza started out as a modest village surrounding the Castello di Corsignano, a castle built around the middle of the 8th century.
 But soon after Eneo Silvio de Piccolomini became Pope Pius II in 1458, he began to realize his ambitious plans for the place of his birth.